Five most popular analytical contributions at our website during last month:

 For the eleventh year, AMO has published its Agenda for Czech Foreign Policy, where the authors awarded Czech foreign policy in 2016 grade C. “Considering how dynamic 2016 was, strategic thinking in Czech foreign policy should have been more visible than ever before.
 But it was not,” write the editors in their introduction.

 December 31, 2013 | Research Paper

 During the March visit of the Chinese president, Xi Jinping, the Czech media were running a competition for the most pompous headline: “Chinese buying up the Czech Republic”.
 Alice Rezková answers whether the Czechs truly play such a significant partner for the Chinese in the EU.

 Like in other Central European states, the migration crisis has dominated the Czech media space since 2015.
-Zora Hesová comments on the xenophobic and Islamophobic attitudes in the Czech public space for V4 Review.
+Unlike any time before, xenophobic and Islamophobic attitudes have left the margins and have literally flooded the Czech public space.The topic of islamophobia in the Czech Republic as the subject of Zora Hesová‘s article for 4liberty Review.